Coarse Personalization: Introduction

-However, these personalization and targeting procedures can face barriers in practice.
-Examples include the costs of managing a large portfolio of offers or menu costs \citep{Sheshinski1977}, issues pertaining to inequity or fairness \citep{Kahneman1986}, and possible antitrust concerns \citep{OECD2018}.
-The trade press often points to the complexities of implementing personalized policies with particular focus on the high costs of setting up the infrastructure to conduct such personalization.\footnote{Views on personalization in practice have shifted over time. \citet{Nunes2001} distinguish customization from personalization and provide provide survey evidence that customers would prefer customizing their content themselves instead of having the firm automatically personalize. \citet{Gilmore1997} observe that it is infeasible for many firms to offer mass customization because of implementation costs and suggest that managers should selectively choose which customization options to offer.
-More recently, \citet{HarvardBusinessReviewAnalyticServices2018} note that firms are rapidly trying to fully personalize their content, but continue to face implementation costs in doing so.
-Managers are selectively choosing which products to personalize, as firms now compete with one another in an arms race to provide the best personalized experiences for their customers.} Recent privacy regulations effectively add an additional barrier to full personalization by limiting the data that firms can use to personalize their offerings.\footnote{For example, firms had to change their data usage agreements and privacy guidelines in 2018 after the introduction of GDPR in Europe and CCPA in California \citep{Rahnama2022}.
-Other states in the US as well as other countries are considering similar regulation.}
+More generally, full personalization is limited when there are menu costs \citep{Sheshinski1977}, concerns about the personalization model's stability \citep{Hitsch2024}, and issues pertaining to inequity or fairness \citep{Kahneman1986}.
+The trade press often points to the complexities of implementing personalized policies with particular focus on the high costs of setting up the infrastructure to conduct such personalization.\footnote{\citet{HarvardBusinessReviewAnalyticServices2018} notes that firms are rapidly trying to fully personalize their content, but continue to face implementation costs in doing so.
+Managers are selectively choosing which products to personalize, as firms compete with one another to provide the best personalized experiences for their customers. \citet{Gilmore1997} observe that it is infeasible for many firms to offer mass customization because of implementation costs and suggest that managers should selectively choose which options to offer. }

-Given these constraints, it is not surprising that firms may wish to restrict the set of unique marketing treatments to offer.
-Consequently they are faced with the decision of which customers to assign to these treatments.
-In essence, firms need to create smaller sets, or segments, of customers and optimally choose treatments for each set with the aim of maximizing profits.
+With these constraints, it is not surprising that firms restrict the set of unique marketing mix variables, or treatments, to offer.
+Consequently, firms must decide to which customers they will assign these treatments.
+In essence, firms create smaller sets, or segments, of customers and optimally choose treatments for each set with the aim of maximizing profits.
 We call this problem the \emph{coarse personalization problem}.